Treatment for recurrent ovarian cancer

 If the cancer needs treating again within six months of your last treatment with platinum chemotherapy (either carboplatin or cisplatin), it’s called platinum-resistant.
 This means it’s less likely to respond well to platinum chemotherapy again, so different drugs are used.
 These include paclitaxel (Taxol®) – often given once per week rather than every three weeks – or pegylated liposomal doxorubicin hydrochloride (PLDH or Caelyx®).
 In platinum-resistant ovarian cancer, these drugs are usually given on their own.

 Cancer specialists have also started to find that grouping those with ovarian cancer into platinum-sensitive and platinum-resistant may be too simple.
-This means that those who have platinum-resistant disease may still benefit from further chemotherapy with platinum agents.
+This means that those who have platinum-resistant disease may still benefit from further chemotherapy with platinum-based drugs.
 Your team will discuss this with you if they think this might be a treatment option for you.
 Remember you and the cancer are unique.
 Your oncologist will suggest using the drugs that will have the best impact for you as an individual.

 Surgery